St. John's logo St. John's Sant'Egidio Sant'Egidio

 We’re an apostolate of the Carpatho-Russian Diocese of the Ecumenical Patriarchate of Constantinople, serving under the Omophorion of Metropolitan Gregory of Nyssa (ACROD).
 (See our history and mission.)

-Hours of Service – everyone is welcome!
+Hours of service – everyone is welcome!

 Tue Wed Thu Fri Sat Sun